 (3) protect witnesses from harassment or undue embarrassment.

 (b) Scope of Cross-Examination.
-A witness may be cross-examined on any matter relevant to any issue in the case, including credibility.
+A witness may be cross-examined on any relevant matter, including credibility.

 (c) Leading Questions.
 Leading questions should not be used on direct examination except as necessary to develop the witness’s testimony.
 Ordinarily, the court should allow leading questions:

 (2) when a party calls a hostile witness, an adverse party, or a witness identified with an adverse party.